 I would ride my bike all over the island, stopping in at my favorite cafe for a coffee near the ocean.
 At sunset, I would ride back to my bare white room, sometimes stopping off for a cocktail in a hammock as the sun went down.

 Life was simple, but by slowing down I started to see why Thailand is such a special place.
 I saw how beautiful it was, how friendly the locals can be when you go outside of the tourist spots, and the wild untouched nature that still exists in a few parts of the country.

 The rest of my time in Thailand was almost the complete opposite.
 It involved a lot of partying, countless new friends, and life in the more popular southern islands, both on the Andaman Coast and the Western Gulf.

 I would spend every night watching the sunset, dancing under the stars with the sand between my toes and a Leo in hand.
-I spent a good chunk of that time on Koh Lanta, and that’s where I met some of my favorite people in my whole eight months of Asia.
+I spent a good chunk of that time on Koh Lanta, and that’s where I met some of my favorite people of my eight months of living in Asia.